ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/export-profile.md

 Click the **:material-download: Download** button.

 You will receive a PDF document containing a <paper wallet:>.
-This document should be printed and then deleted from your device.
+This document should be printed and then deleted from your device for security.
 {{ tutorial.step_end() }}

 {{ tutorial.step_begin("screenshots/export-profile-5.jpg") }}